Attention is not just concentration.

 Most people have a natural preference for how they pay attention withouth realising it.
 This makes their life easier in some areas and more difficult or frustrating in others.

-For example, someone who relies primarily on a narrow stream of attention may be brilliant at finishing tasks, deep analysis, and intense focus, but may struggle with flexibility, perspective, or seeing the bigger picture.
+For example, someone who relies primarily on a narrow stream of attention may be brilliant at finishing tasks, deep analysis, and intense focus, but may struggle with flexibility, or seeing the bigger picture.

 Answer honestly, not how you aspire to be, but how you actually are.